jimkangosjarvi/Chatter-WebAssembly/README.md

 UI is Ugly

-This code is based on https://github.com/AKouki/SignalR-Chat, thisis made to a pure Blazor variant without Javascript.
+This code is based on https://github.com/AKouki/SignalR-Chat, this is made to a pure Blazor webassembly variant without Javascript.